DeveloperAmrit/IC_LAB_year1/README.md

-Get all project codes for B.tech 1st year.
+Get all project codes for B.tech 1st year Computer Science lab.
 <br>
 How to enable pasting on moodle :